Detailed Study Description

 Between Visit 6 and Visit 7, you complete 4 days of saliva collection at home.
 The saliva collection takes approximately 15 minutes per day.
 On the evening before your last day of saliva collection, you take a pill that contains a low dose of dexamethasone (0.25 mg).
 This allows us to examine how efficiently your body regulates the hormone cortisol.

 Visit 7: One Month Follow-Up

-Visit 7 lasts up to 2 hours and takes place approximately 1 month after Visit 6.
+Visit 7 lasts approximately 2 hours and takes place approximately 1 month after Visit 6.
 During this session, you complete follow-up questionnaires about your feelings and mood, health-related questionnaires, and cognitive tasks.